curl/everything-curl/opensource-copyright.md

 Daniel Stenberg is the owner of most copyrights in the curl project.

+## Independent

+A lot of open source projects are run within umbrella organisations.
+Such organisations include the GNU project, the Apache Software Foundation, a larger company that funds the project or similar.
+The curl project is not part of any such larger organization but is completely independent and free.

+No company is controlling its destiny and the curl project does not need to follow any umbrella organization's guidelines.

 ## Legal

 The curl project obeys to national laws in which it works.
 It being a highly